Chief master sergeant: First sergeant

-The E-9 pay grade of first sergeant, is special duty rank held by a senior enlisted member of a military unit who reports directly to the unit commander or deputy commander of operations.
+The E-9 pay grade of first sergeant is a special duty rank held by a senior enlisted member of a military unit who reports directly to the unit commander or deputy commander of operations.
 This positional billet is held by a chief master sergeant and is denoted on the rank insignia by a lozenge (known colloquially as a "diamond").
 Often referred to as the "first shirt", or "shirt", the first sergeant is responsible for the morale, welfare, and conduct of all the enlisted members in a squadron and is the chief adviser to the squadron commander concerning the enlisted force.
-While neither the Air Force or Space Force has a permanent first sergeant rank, those who hold these positional billets are senior to their non-diamond counterparts.
+While neither the Air Force or Space Force has a permanent first sergeant rank, those who hold these positional billets are given more authority than their non-diamond counterparts.
+"The first sergeant works directly for and derives authority from the unit commander and serves a critical link for the commander within the unit."

-Group superintendent
+Group senior enlisted leaders

-In the Air Force, group superintendents fall under special reporting identifier coding with a 9G100 Air Force specialty code.
+In the Air Force, group senior enlisted leaders (SEL), formerly known as a group superintendent, fall under special reporting identifier coding with a 9G100 Air Force specialty code.
 Group superintendents provide leadership, management, and guidance in organizing, equipping, training, and mobilizing groups to meet home station and expeditionary mission requirements.
 Group superintendents work closely with their group commanders and command chief master sergeants to prepare the enlisted force to best execute mission requirements.
 They manage and direct resource activities as well as interpret and enforce policies and applicable directives.
 They also establish control procedures to meet mission goals and standards.
 Additionally, they recommend or initiate actions to improve organizational effectiveness and efficiency as well as ensure that the management of personnel and resources are consistent with current practices and procedures in support of a wing's mission.
 They resolve issues between subordinate squadrons, other groups, wing staff, and outside agencies, and they perform other duties as directed by their group commanders.

-Squadron superintendent
+Squadron senior enlisted leader

-The duty position of squadron superintendent is the senior enlisted advisor to a unit commander and provides the parent organization(s) with subject matter expertise on the unit's capabilities.
+The duty position of squadron senior enlisted leader is the senior enlisted advisor to a unit commander and provides the parent organization(s) with subject matter expertise on the unit's capabilities.